GordonQuach/hello-world/README.md

 # hello-world
-Hey everyone!
-My name is Gordon Quach, and I am a skilled IT professional with a background in Industrial Engineering and Data Analysis/Visualization.

-I graduated from Virginia Tech with a degree in Industrial and Systems Engineering, and later pursued a Masters in Systems Engineering at the University of Maryland, Baltimore County, with a concentration in IT Systems and Data Science.

-With a passion for problem-solving, I have honed my skills in data analysis, visualization, and automation technology implementation.
-My experience in consulting, process improvement, and solution architecting have enabled me to deliver value to my teams and stakeholders.

-Currently, I am leveraging my expertise in the IT industry to create innovative solutions that drive business growth and success.
-I'm always eager to learn and stay up-to-date with the latest technology and industry trends.

-Let's connect and explore how I can help your organization reach its goals!
+Hi everyone!
+My name is Gordon, and I'm excited to meet you.

+👨🏻‍💻 I am a driven, energetic professional with a passion for technology and a talent for helping others reach their full potential.
+Known for being strategic, motivated, process-driven, tech-savvy, and solution-focused, I am an adept leader with a passion for collaboration and mentorship.
+Specializing in architecting business intelligence solutions, I have a proven track record of delivering insights through data acquisition, data modeling, and dashboard development.

+📚 I hold a Bachelor of Science in Industrial and Systems Engineering (ISE) from Virginia Tech and am furthering my education across systems engineering & data science.
+With an active Secret Clearance and Six Sigma Black Belt training, my 2024 goal is to further my skills in applications of AI/ML solutions.

+📊 With previous experiences in aerospace/defense manufacturing and consulting services, I have a wealth of knowledge in IT project management, business intelligence development, continuous improvement, facilitation, change management, and advanced manufacturing technologies.
+Committed to personal growth, I actively seek diverse opportunities to expand his skillset and achieve subject matter competency.

+👨‍🏫 In my free time, I am an avid mentor and coach, dedicated to helping individuals achieve their career goals.
+I enjoy 3D printing, cooking, following European football, and volunteering through in academia & STEM initiatives.

+👋 Let's connect!